 In January 2005 two Apache AH1 Attack Helicopters were delivered to Wattisham.
 The Apache is an helicopter capable of carrying an awesome weapons payload, along with the Longbow radar targeting system.
 This system is able to detect, classify and prioritise targets.
 The Apache is powered by two Rolls Royce RTM322 engines.
 A new service centre was opened at Wattisham in November 2006 to maintain and service all UK Apache AH1 helicopters.
 In August 2007 664 Sqn. transferred from 9 Reg.
 Army Air Corps to Wattisham 4 Reg.

 Wattisham is now home to all Apache AH1 helicopters in the British Army.
 The Lynx helicopter Squadrons either converted to the Apache or moved from Wattisham.All 3 Squadrons in 3 Reg 653 Sqn.
 662 Sqn & 663 Sqn. converted.
 In 4 Reg only 654 Sqn. converted 656 Sqn & 664 Sqn. replaced 659 Sqn. & 669 Sqn.

-With the ongoing commitment in Afghanistan the Apache has proved it’s worth.
-Their main roll in Afghanistan is to fly missions in support of British ground troops, giving them valuable air cover and to go in first to secure the airspace and ground so the RAFChinook helicopters can air-lift injured British and Allied soldiers from the battle field.
+With the commitment in Afghanistan the Apache has proved it’s worth.
+Their main roll in Afghanistan was to fly missions in support of British ground troops, giving them valuable air cover and to go in first to secure the airspace and ground so the RAF Chinook helicopters can air-lift injured British and Allied soldiers from the battle field.